 15. How do I change my major?

 Students interested in changing their major to one of the degree programs within the Ira A. Fulton Schools of Engineering must meet the Fulton School admission requirements for transfer students.
 Change of major is not guaranteed, and students interested in changing majors are encouraged to make an appointment with an advisor in the program of interest to discuss the probability of success and to develop a plan of action to ensure successful advancement to upper-division courses.
-Many engineering students switch between engineering majors in their first several semesters.
+Many Fulton Schools students switch between engineering and computing majors in their first several semesters.
 However, keep in mind that after those first several semesters, it becomes increasingly difficult to change majors and still graduate in four years.
 Learn more about transferring to the Fulton Schools.

 16. Do I have to live on campus?